fundacaocerti/qda_modelos/README.md

 ## General Info

-In order to analyze the water quality of reservoirs and lakes by remote sensing methods, such as satellites images, bio-optical models were used.
+In attempt to analyze the water quality of reservoirs and lakes by remote sensing methods, such as satellites images, bio-optical models were used.
 Those models are mathematical and statistical algorithms which can be used to predict different water quality indexes by analyzing the water-leaving radiance measured at different bands of electromagnetic spectrum by sensors onboard satellites.

 According to the literature there are different approaches used in bio-optical modeling